HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/modify_dam/dam_edit_image.md

     !!! note
         Some of the menu options are also available for video and document media assets.

-    - **Add to Favorites** \(the star located next to the image title and from the edit digital media asset selection\) - This can be used to sort and filter digital media assets from the HCL Digital Asset Management repository \(See [Manage media asset collections](../manage_collections.md)\).
+    - **Add to Favorites** (the star located next to the image title and from the edit digital media asset selection) - Sorts and filters digital media assets from the HCL Digital Asset Management repository.
+For more information, see [Manage media asset collections](../manage_collections.md).
     - **Crop** - Extracts a region of the specified dimensions from the original image.
 You can crop the image using the resize handles \(freeform\) or by selecting a preset aspect ratio.
 Admin can [configure aspect ratio via helm charts](../../../configuration/dam_crop_aspect_ratio.md).
     - **Rotate left**, **Rotate right** - You can rotate the image 90° counter-clockwise \(left\) or 90° clockwise \(right\).